zjuradoq/BioCRNPyler/docs/membrane_features.rst

 The following membrane-associated component that are available in BioCRNpyler:

 - ``DiffusibleMolecule()``: Represents a molecule that can diffuse freely across or within compartments, such as ions, gases, or small polar molecules.
 - ``IntegralMembraneProtein()``: Represents a protein embedded permanently within the membrane, spanning the lipid bilayer.
 - ``MembraneChannel()``: A subtype of integral membrane protein that represents a membrane protein that uses passive or facilitated transport of to move specific ions or molecules across the membrane via a pore.
 - ``MembranePump()``: A subtype of integral membrane protein that represents an active transport protein that moves ions or molecules against their concentration gradient using energy (e.g., ATP).
 - ``MembraneSensor()``: A subtype of integral membrane protein that represents a protein embedded in the membrane that detects environmental or intracellular signals (e.g., ligand binding, voltage change) and initiates a cellular response, such as activating a signaling cascade.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Membrane Mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following membrane-associated mechanisms that are available in BioCRNpyler:

-- ``Simple_Diffusion()``: Models the passive movement of small, nonpolar molecules across the membrane, driven by concentration gradients, without the need for membrane proteins or energy input.

 - ``Simple_Diffusion()``:
   Models the passive movement of small, nonpolar molecules across the membrane,